Alawite mountains offer limited shelter to Assad

 Ideologically, a retreat to the Alawite heartland would also mark the abandonment of four decades of policy under Bashar and his late father Hafez to bring Alawites into the heart of Syria's society, economy and political power.

-Inevitably, if Assad were swept away by rebel forces, his successors would struggle to impose the same centralized control which the Assad family has asserted over Syria for 42 years.
+Inevitably, if Assad were swept away by rebel forces, his successors would struggle to impose the same centralised control which the Assad family has asserted over Syria for 42 years.

 In that scenario, Syrian minorities such as the Alawites, Druzes and Kurds might all push for some degree of autonomy - though they are unlikely to enjoy the kind of freedom enjoyed by Kurds in Iraq, who had 12 years of Western protection to build a degree of independence from Saddam Hussein.